 Maximum sequential transfer rates are arguably more important for marketing departments than they are for most practical use cases.
 After all, real-world loading times are where you may actually notice the difference.
 Unfortunately, these are notoriously difficult to measure, but some benchmark tool sub-tests do a pretty good job of mimicking the real thing.

-Addlink’s 2TB S90 Lite is second only to the high-end SN850 in the official Final Fantasy XIV Shadowbringers benchmark.
+Addlink’s 2TB S90 Lite is second only to the high-end Samsung 990 PRO and WD SN850 in the official Final Fantasy XIV Shadowbringers benchmark.
 Among other things, this tool collects performance data while loading five separate levels.
 As can be expected, these loading times do not correlate particularly well with the drives’ theoretical max. transfer rates, but moving to the Gen4 interface from Gen3 seems to provide a clear advantage.

 Our chosen data point from PCMark 10 is the “app start-up score” (cold start) subset of tests.
-Again, we see that the 2TB S90 Lite is not behind high-end options like the SN850 in a way that would be noticeable in everyday use.
+Again, we see that the 2TB S90 Lite is not behind the high-end options in a way that would be noticeable in everyday use.

 Last but not least, the more recent 3DMark Storage Benchmark is another tool that imitates a number of gaming-related workloads, including installation, game recording, saves, and loads.
 Note that the numbers here denote score and bandwidth, meaning that the S90 Lite continues the trend of being significantly ahead of lower-end SSDs.